ogsamovar/launch-docs-evo/launch-docs-original.md

 ### What are pool weights in an LBP?
 How do I setup start and end weights?

 LBP pool weights are expressed in percentage and are calculated based on the market value.
-Since the project token you are offering has no defined market value at the time of launching an LBP (most likely), this value is defined in proportion to the relative exposure with the funding token.
+Since the project token you are offering has no defined market value at the time of launching an LBP (most likely), this value is defined in proportion to the relative exposure of the funding token.

-For example, with an LBP weight ratio of 2:98 (Funding Token:Project Token), if your upfront capital of funding token is 50K USDC, and your starting price is 10 USDC, the amount of tokens you can sell is [(50K / 0.02) / 10] = approx. 250K tokens.
+For example, consider an LBP weight ratio of 2:98 (Funding Token:Project Token) - if your upfront capital of funding token is 50K USDC, and your starting price is 10 USDC, the amount of tokens you can sell is [(50K / 0.02) / 10] = approx. 250K tokens.
 In contrast, if your upfront capital is 1M USDC, you’d be able to sell around 5M worth of tokens.

 The price of your token will be discovered though market dynamics during the LBP, but when you define the start weights you are intrisically giving **your project’s tokens an initial value by collateralizing them.**